On this page you will find information about:

 - the employee is travelling on official business and is carrying luggage to/from the office for the purpose of the trip.

-Employees authorised by the employing Senator or Member to travel on official business may be reimbursed their toll and parking costs.
-Such costs must be reasonable (e.g. it is generally expected that long-stay parking will be used at an airport) to be eligible for full reimbursement.
-Toll and parking costs will not be reimbursed where incurred during a personal stopover or a period of leave.
+Employees authorised by the employing parliamentarian to travel on official business may be reimbursed their toll and parking costs.
+Such costs must be reasonable (e.g. it is generally expected that long-stay parking is used at an airport) to be eligible for full reimbursement.
+Toll and parking costs are not reimbursed where incurred during a personal stopover or a period of leave.
 Employees are not entitled to be reimbursed for valet parking costs.

 Costs of all car transport for electorate employees are subject to the electorate support budget, other than for nominated electorate employees of certain Office Holders.

-Senators and Members are encouraged to check the accuracy of each monthly management report as it is received to ensure that Cabcharge expenditure is correctly recorded and within rules.
+Parliamentarians are encouraged to check the accuracy of each monthly management report as it is received to ensure that Cabcharge expenditure is correctly recorded and within rules.
 From time to time, Ministerial and Parliamentary Services will undertake a detailed check of Cabcharge expenditure and further explanation will be requested if a trip appears to have been undertaken between the office and accommodation outside of the rules.
-The employing Senator or Member will be asked to certify if any of the above exceptions applied to the travel undertaken.
+The employing parliamentarian will be asked to certify if any of the above exceptions applied to the travel undertaken.

-IPEA monitors travel by employees.
-If an employee travels to a destination,or at a class outside the rules, the travel will be brought to the attention of the employing Senator or Member and cost recovery action may be initiated to recover any payment for that travel as a debt due to the Commonwealth.
+IPEA monitors employees’ travel.
+If an employee travels to a destination or at a class of travel outside the rules, it is brought to the attention of the employing parliamentarian.
+Cost recovery action may be initiated to recover any payment for that travel, as a debt due to the Commonwealth.

 - MOPS Act determinations and directions